About Us

 Our Mission

-To provide a capital and energy efficient emissions control technology that improves the efficiency of wood drying processes and reduces greenhouse gas emissions.
+To provide a capital and energy efficient emissions control technology that improves the efficiency of wood drying processes and recovers valuable organics that can be sold.

 We partner to provide systems integration enabling industrial customers to control emissions.
 This includes providing control equipment, bead activated carbon, installation oversight, commissioning, training, and service.